-Bluetooth settings: tap 🎉 / Settings / Bluetooth.
+Bluetooth settings: tap 🎜 / Settings / Bluetooth.

-Mode: To enable Bluetooth, select the check box Turn on Bluetooth.
-If you want other Bluetooth devices to find your unit, also select the check box Make this device visible to other devices.

-Devices: Tap Add new device to search for other Bluetooth devices.
-For enhanced security, use passcodes.

-COM Ports: Available only for Bluetooth-connected devices that support serial (COM) connections.

-Wake Settings: Allow Bluetooth activity to turn the device on.
+- Mode: To enable Bluetooth, select the check box Turn on Bluetooth.
+If you want other Bluetooth devices to find your unit, also select the check box Make this device visible to other devices. - Devices: Tap Add new device to search for other Bluetooth devices.
+For enhanced security, use passcodes. - COM Ports: Available only for Bluetooth-connected devices that support serial (COM) connections. - Wake Settings: Allow Bluetooth activity to turn the device on.
 When this check box is selected, another Bluetooth device can send data and your unit will turn on and reply if necessary.
 NOTE: It is recommended that your unit be configured to automatically turn off when not in use.
-(See the Power section automatically turn off when not in use.
-(See the Power section on page 11.)
+(See the Power section on page 13.)
 Otherwise, another Bluetooth device could turn on your unit, transfer data and if it does not turn off again, drain the battery.